Is Spectral Width a Reliable Measure of GRB Emission Physics?: Discussion

-In this work, I have investigated the newly introduced empirical measure of MeV GRB spectra: the spectral width.
-It is shown that previous attempts to measure the spectral width are too strict and inaccurate in rejecting synchrotron models.
-In an attempt to better characterize the spectral width by including the width of the data rather than the unfolded model, a sample of GRBs was re-fit with a SBPL and the distribution of its break scale parameter ($\Delta$) was examined.
-With this measure, GRBs exhibit a variety of inherent data widths and the majority of these widths are \textit{not} inconsistent with synchrotron emission.
+In an attempt to understand the spectral width by including the width of the data rather than the unfolded model, a sample of GRBs was re-fit with a SBPL and the distribution of its break scale parameter ($\Delta$) was examined.
+With this measure, GRBs exhibit a variety of inherent data widths and the majority of these widths are \emph{not} inconsistent with synchrotron emission.
 While this approach is a more appropriate empirical measure of the spectral width, it too suffers from the problem that the SBPL does not always model the shape of synchrotron emission properly.
 It is not entirely surprising that these empirical measures do not serve as quantitative inferences for physical models. \citet{Burgess:2014,Burgess:2015} showed that synchrotron emission can fit GRBs that violate the 'line-of-death' and that Band $\alpha$ values provide little insight into the presence of blackbodies in GRB spectra.
 Thus, it is strongly suggested that the fitting of physical models be performed to ascertain which model best represents the data.